Nie Xiaoqian: Nie Xiaoqian

 Nie Xiaoqian appears in Strange Tales from a Chinese Studio as a ghost whose beauty is matched by talent and innate kindness.
 Once an eighteen-year-old girl, she died young and was buried beside a derelict temple just north of Jinhua, Zhejiang.
 In the afterlife, she fell under the sway of a Yaksha and other Yaoguais, who compelled her to lure passing travellers to their doom.
-On one such mission, she tried to ensnare the scholar Ning Caichen, who sought accommodation at Lanre Temple, but his integrity and compassion moved her to lend him her aid instead.
+On one such mission, she tried to ensnare the scholar Ning Caichen, who sought accommodation at Lanruo Temple, but his integrity and compassion moved her to lend him her aid instead.
 Then, with Ning's help, she later escaped her demonic captors and found refuge in the Ning household, caring for his mother and his ailing wife.
 After the wife's death, she married Ning Caichen, and together the couple destroyed the yaoguais that had long haunted Jinhua.
-Some years later, she bore him a son, and the story ends on a note of domestic harmony.
+Some years later they had a son, and the story ends on a note of domestic harmony.

 Ning Caichen

 Ning Caichen (Chinese: 宁采臣) is the male protagonist of Nie Xiaoqian, a tale within Pu Songling's Qing dynasty collection Strange Tales from a Chinese Studio (Chinese: 《聊斋志异》).
 A native of Zhejiang, he is depicted as generous, forthright and scrupulously upright, immune to the lure of beauty.
-Owing to financial hardship, Ning Caichen lodged for a time at Lanre Temple, where he encountered Nie Xiaoqian, then under the control of a Yaksha.
+Owing to financial hardship, Ning Caichen lodged for a time at Lanruo Temple, where he encountered Nie Xiaoqian, then under the control of a Yaksha.
 Naturally compassionate and unwilling to harm the living, Xiaoqian helped him evade the Yaoguais in pursuit of him and, with the swordsman Yan Chixia's assistance, he survived the ordeal.
 Later, Ning offered Xiaoqian refuge in his household, entrusting her with the care of his mother and his gravely ill wife.
 After the wife's death, he married Xiaoqian; upon her advice, he employed a magic sword-pouch to slay Laolao, the yaksha.
 Years afterwards, Ning passed the imperial examination and attained the degree of Jinshi (the top degree in China's ancient imperial examinations, leading to official positions).
 Xiaoqian bore him a son and, after he took a concubine, each woman bore another.
 The household remained harmonious, and all three sons matured into men of distinction.